t15k/yelp/README.md

 ## Running the docker image

-To run an instance of the image created do:
+To run an instance of the image created, do:

     > docker run -ti --rm -v /var/yelp:/data yelp